roboteng/rts/Notes.md

 - Run the AI

 I can see each of these as being a `Plugin` that could be added at build time.
-For example, a nromal single player game may need all of these.
+For example, a normal single player game may need all of these.
 But the multiplayer server might only need to run game logic and AI.

-In order to connect all thes components, something needs to act as glue.
+In order to connect all these components, something needs to act as glue.
-In the multiplayer case, messages need to be sent over the network, while in the single player case, we could use a differnt method of sending messages.
+In the multiplayer case, messages need to be sent over the network, while in the single player case, we could use a different method of sending messages.

 It makes sense to me to have another set of `Plugin`s that act as glue in different scenarios.
 We might have one `Plugin` that takes events emitted by the game logic,